-5 Expansion of Wellness Centers Our site principals, teachers, school counselors, and therapists have expressed the many challenges that low-income students in our community had to face throughout this pandemic.
+5 Expansion of Wellness Centers

+Our site principals, teachers, school counselors, and therapists have expressed the many challenges that low-income students in our community had to face throughout this pandemic.
 When schools closed, these students missed social contact, connections to friends, and supportive adults that are essential for learning and development.
-Even though \$1,217,317.00 Yes school principals, classroom teachers, and counselors continued reaching out to these students during the spring closure, the day-to-day interactions and experiences are something that many of these students expressed to have truly missed during the last few months.
+Even though school principals, classroom teachers, and counselors continued reaching out to these students during the spring closure, the day-to-day interactions and experiences are something that many of these students expressed to have truly missed during the last few months.
 As captured in the Healthy Kids Survey, many of our low-income students experienced an overwhelming sense of isolation and some of them even had episodes of depression.

 In response to these challenges, we determined that Pupil Services will continue to implement and maintain the Wellness Centers at each high school and expand them to some middle and elementary schools.
 These Wellness Centers will offer basic mental health services as well as college & career and personal mentoring services for low-income students and other unduplicated groups with the ultimate goal to improve student academic achievement and decrease dropout rates.
-Through these centers, schools will also offer psychological services, basic medical care and other services to help our low-income families navigate trauma and other challenges associated with the COVID-19 pandemic and mentoring services that will assist these students with the daily rigors of life.
+Through these centers, schools will also offer psychological services, basic medical care and other services to help our low-income families navigate trauma and other challenges associated with the COVID-19 pandemic and their life conditions.
+In addition, the wellness centers will provide the opportunity for mentoring services that will assist these students with the daily rigors of life.